openebs/website/website/src/blogs/2018-05-01-litmus-release-a-chaos-monkey-on-your-kubernetes-stateful-workloads.md

 ---
-title: "Litmus - Release a chaos monkey on your Kubernetes Stateful Workloads!"
+title: Litmus - Release a chaos monkey on your Kubernetes Stateful Workloads!
 author: Karthik Satchitanand
 author_info: Karthik has been into the Design and Development of tools for infrastructure as code, software testing performance & benchmarking & chaos engineering.
 date: 01-05-2018